lucasbn17/Fraud-Detection-Classification-Model/README.md

 This notebook presents 2 notebooks with models generated from sklearn and imbalance learn libraries, and compares them in order to rank the best models according to their ability to identify whether a bank transaction is fraudulent.
 The first notebook ran with default maximum iteration of 100 and the second notebook ran with maximum iteration of 5000.

 ## Installation
-This project was programmed with Python 3 in Anaconda enviroment, and requests the following installation:
+This project was programmed with Python 3 via Jupyter Notebook in Anaconda enviroment, and requests the following installation:

   • [Anaconda for Windows](https://docs.anaconda.com/anaconda/install/windows/)